FruitbatM/explore-national-parks-of-japan/README.md

 # User Experience (UX)
 ## User Stories
 ### Visitor Stories

-1. As a site visitior, I would like to gain an understanding of the website's purpose from the landing page.
+1. As a site visitor, I would like to gain an understanding of the website's purpose from the landing page.
 2. As a site visitor, I would like to easily navigate through the site and find what I'm looking for with an ease.
 3. As a site visitor, I would like to find the aesthetics of the website enjoyable.
 4. As a site visitor,I want to use interactive elements on the website.